-The Graduate Committee will advise each new graduate student on course selection until a primary advisor is selected.
-Students should choose a primary advisor from the graduate faculty within the Department of Geological Sciences or the Indiana Geological Survey www.igs.indiana.edu.
-If the primary advisor is from the Indiana Geological Survey, a co-advisor from the Department is required (Appendix 1).
+The Graduate Committee advises graduate students on course selection until a primary advisor is selected.
+Students should choose a primary advisor with graduate faculty status (Appendix 5) from the Department of Geological Sciences or the Indiana Geological Survey (IGS www.igs.indiana.edu).
+A co-advisor from the Department is required (Appendix 1) if the primary advisor is from the IGS.

 A Research Committee will oversee the student's academic and research progress toward the degree.
-For all degrees, the majority of members of the research committee must be selected from within the Department of Geological Sciences.
+For all degrees, a majority of members of the research committee must be selected from the Department of Geological Sciences.
 The field of expertise of both the primary advisor and the research committee should reflect the topic of research chosen by the student.